wimleers/fileconveyor/code/cdn/README.txt

 ------
 Wim Leers ~ http://wimleers.com/

-This application was written as part of the bachelor thesis of Wim Leers at Hasselt University.
+This module was written as part of the bachelor thesis of Wim Leers at Hasselt University.